IBM/Project_CodeNet/tools/tokenizer/README.md

 - single-quoted character literal
 - all single, double, and triple operator and punctuation symbols
 - the preprocessor tokens # and ##
+- a number of pseudo tokens depending on selected options

 For each correctly recognized token, the program determines its class/type and the exact coordinates (line number and column) in the input text of